vmware-tanzu/cartographer-conventions/README.md

     Note: you'll need to `export KO_DOCKER_REPO=<ACCESSIBLE_DOCKER_REPO>` such that `ko` can push to the repository and your cluster can pull from it.
 Visit [the ko README](https://github.com/google/ko/blob/master/README.md#usage) for more information.

-## Running cartographer convention on an AWS
+## Running cartographer convention on an AWS cluster

-If you want to [attach an IAM role](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to the service account that the controller uses, you can provide the role arn during the time of installation
+In order to [attach an IAM role](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to the service account that the controller uses, provide the role [arn](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) during installation phase.

   ```sh
   kapp deploy -n cartographer-system -a conventions \